wely/DevCamp/HOL/dotnet/07-bot/README.md

     **Complete the Bot profile section of the form.**

-    1. Upload an icon that will represent your bot in the conversation.
+    1. Optionally upload an icon that will represent your bot in the conversation.
     1. Provide your bot's `Display Name`.
 When users search for this bot, this is the name that will appear in the search results.
     1. Provide your bot's `Handle`.
 This value will be used in the URL for your bot and cannot be changed after registration.
     1. Provide a `Description` of your bot.
 This is the description that will appear in search results, so it should accurately describe what the bot does.

     **Complete the Configuration section of the form.**

     1. Provide your bot's HTTPS messaging endpoint.
 This is the endpoint where your bot will receive HTTP POST messages from Bot Connector.
-If you built your bot by using the Bot Builder SDK, the endpoint should end with `/api/messages` and start with https.
 Use the `Destination URL` you noted earlier and add `https` and `/api/messages`.
 It should look similar to this: `https://citypowerbot20170712104043.azurewebsites.net/api/messages`.

         ![image](./media/2017-07-12_13_17_00.png)